Grants and Funding

 The Jensen River Ranch Habitat Enhancement and Public Access Project is among the most significant restoration projects implemented within the Parkway to date, and was funded by many sources, including the Central Valley Project Improvement Act, Conservancy funding from Proposition 12 (Parks Bond of 2000) and Proposition 40 (Resources Bond of 2002), a Resources Agency River Parkways Grant, along with funding from Caltrans.
 The River Parkway Trust and City of Fresno were major collaborators in implementing this project.

 The Conservancy has awarded local assistance grants to improve Conservancy properties through removal of invasive plants.
-The Fresno County Economic Opportunities Commission, Local Conservation Corps is a recipient of a three year Conservancy grant to remove invasive species, while also providing job and learning opportunities for local disadvantaged youths.
+The Fresno County Economic Opportunities Commission, Local Conservation Corps is a recipient of a three-year Conservancy grant to remove invasive species, while also providing job and learning opportunities for local disadvantaged youths.
 Other sources of funding, including the California Department of Fish and Wildlife and U.S. Bureau of Reclamation are actively addressing eradication of invasive species in the Parkway Plan Area.

 As of the public release of the SJRC’s Master Plan Update (November, 2018), there was a balance of approximately $34 million in voter-authorized bond funds to invest in future land acquisitions, and habitat restoration, watershed protection, public access and recreation, and environmental education projects.
 The Conservancy partners with other agencies and non-profit organizations to invest Conservancy bond funds in high priority public access and recreation projects, where those projects will be operated and maintained by the partnering entity.